Solar Roof Ventilation Guide – Which Solar Roof Ventilator is Right for Me?

 A good first base to start with is going through reviews.
 Good service and reliable sales can give you an indication of whether a company’s roof ventilator is right for you.
 Look out for:

-- Legacy: Has a company been around for a while?
+- Legacy: Has the company been around for a while?
 In some cases, they may be veterans of the roof ventilation industry.

 - Prevalence: Do they have lots of positive reviews?
 This means satisfied customers.

-- Transparency: Is it easy and accessible to find technical specifications and information?
-Some companies make information difficult to locate.
+- Transparency: Are the technical specifications and information easy to access?
+Some companies make information difficult to find.
 The main thing to look out for is real airflow rating—more on that later.

 - Technical knowledge: Do the company representatives understand what is required and why in order to achieve optimal ventilation in your home?
 This includes user accessories (ceiling and eave vents) to ensure enough replacement air is available for the roof ventilator to operate effectively.